Sequential Membership Inference Attacks: Introduction

-\textbf{(1) Optimal MI test with sequential access.} Motivated by the optimal MI attack for the static setting~\citep{azizeTargetsAreHarder2025} derived from the Neyman-Pearson lemma~\citep{neyman1933ix}, we derive the optimal MI attack in the sequential setting, which is a sequential likelihood ratio test crafted with an insertion time.
-We refer to it as SeMI$^\ast$.
-Specifically, for the empirical mean computation from Gaussian data, we derive a closed-form analysis of the sequential MI attack.

-\textbf{(2) Isolation property of sequential MI test.} We further observe a unique phenomenon for the sequential MI test on the empirical mean, namely \emph{isolation property}.
-This means that consecutive outputs reveal the batch mean at insertion time $\tau$ exactly.
-The likelihood ratio depends only on this recovered batch statistic.
-Rather than detecting the target among all cumulative samples, the sequential test operates on an isolated batch of size $n$.
-For the empirical mean under stationary conditions, test power depends only on batch size and target distance from the mean, not on $\tau$ or $T$.
-By contrast, a single-observation test applied to the final output must detect the target among $nT$ samples; its influence diminishes as training data accumulates.
-Sequential observation eliminates this dilution.
+\textbf{(1) Optimal SeMI attack, isolation property, and knowledge of $\tau$.} Motivated by the optimal static MI attack~\cite{azizeTargetsAreHarder2025} derived from Neyman--Pearson lemma~\citep{neyman1933ix}, we derive the optimal SeMI attack $\SeMIstar$ as a likelihood-ratio (LR) test parameterized by the insertion time $\tau$.
+For empirical mean computation on Gaussian data, we obtain the closed-form Type-I and Type-II errors.
+The analysis exposes an \emph{isolation property}: consecutive outputs reveal the batch mean at $\tau$, so the LR depends on the data only through this batch statistic.
+The power of $\SeMIstar$ depends on the batch size $n$ and the target's distance from the mean, not on $\tau$ or $T$.
+A single-observation attack on the final snapshot pools the target among $nT$ samples and dilutes as training data accumulates.
+We further study $\SeMImax$ and $\SeMIunif$, which assume $\tau$ is unknown or uniform, and find that $\SeMIstar$ dominates both.

-\textbf{(3) Adapting MI tests with the insertion time.} As insertion time emerges as a unique lever for sequential MI tests, we study the impact of the knowledge of the insertion time.
-We study three likelihood ratio based tests, SeMI$^\ast$, SeMI$_{\rm unif}$ and SeMI$_{\max}$, that respectively assume $\tau$ is known, uniformly distributed, or can be anything.
-We derive their powers for the empirical mean mechanism.
-Our numerical studies show that SeMI$^\ast$ achieves the best power while the other two behave similarly.

-\textbf{(4) Extending sequential MI tests to Gradient Descent (GD).} Since GD-type algorithms~\citep{kiefer1952stochastic} and their variants are the standard to train modern ML models, we further extend the design of sequential MI tests to Stochastic GD (SGD) and DP-SGD~\citep{abadi2016deep} for batch training, namely SeMI$_{\rm SGD}$.
-We clarify the practical relaxations needed to extend the sequential MI tests to the practical ML models.
-Our numerical studies for SGD and DP-SGD show similar improvements achieved by the sequential MI test and impact of the insertion time as in the empirical mean setting.

-\textbf{(5) From tighter sequential MI tests to sequential privacy audits.} First, we formalize sequential privacy auditing as a hypothesis testing game that encodes the auditor's control over target selection and insertion time.
-We test the proposed sequential privacy audit with SeMI for private fine-tuning of models with DP-SGD.
-Experimental results across datasets, models, and pre-defined privacy levels illustrate that SeMI$_{\rm SGD}$ generally exhibits tighter privacy audits than the baselines, especially in the high privacy regimes.